git-town/git-town/website/src/commands/perennial-branches.md

 # git town perennial-branches [subcommand]

 The _perennial-branches_ command displays your perennial branches.

-Perennial branches are long-lived branches.
-They are never shipped.
+Perennial branches are long-lived branches that are never shipped.
 Examples for perennial branches are `master`, `main`, `development`, `production`, or `staging`.

 ### Variations